Oriented pro-$\ell$ groups with the Bogomolov-Positselski property: Introduction

-is a free pro-$\ell$ group contained in the Frattini subgroup $\Phi(G_\K(\ell))$ of $G_\K(\ell)$ (cf. Proposition~\ref{prop:kummer}, Remark~\ref{rem:Bogoreform}).
+So, Conjecture~\ref{conj:bogo_intro} predicts that $I_{\ttheta_{\K,\ell}}(G_\K(\ell))$ is a free pro-$\ell$ group contained in the Frattini subgroup $\Phi(G_\K(\ell))$ of $G_\K(\ell)$ (cf. Proposition~\ref{prop:kummer} and \S~\ref{ssec:bogo}).
 At this point it should be mentioned that in fact one has to deal with two properties of oriented pro-$\ell$ groups.
-The oriented pro-$\ell$ group $(G,\theta)$ is said to be Kummerian, if $I_{\theta}(G)=\kernel(\pi^{\ab}_{G,\theta})$ is contained in the Frattini subgroup $\Phi(G)$ of $G$.
+The oriented pro-$\ell$ group $(G,\theta)$ is said to be {\sl Kummerian}, if $I_{\theta}(G)=\kernel(\pi^{\ab}_{G,\theta})$ is contained in the Frattini subgroup $\Phi(G)$ of $G$.
 This property can be reformulated in several different ways (cf. Proposition~\ref{prop:kummer}).
-Bearing this fact in mind we say that the Kummerian (cf. \S \ref{ss:kummer}) oriented pro-$\ell$ group $(G,\theta)$ has the {\sl Bogomolov property}, if $I_\theta(G)=\kernel(\pi^{\ab}_{G,\theta})$ is a free pro-$\ell$ group (cf. Remark~\ref{rem:interpret}).
-E.g., the oriented pro-$\ell$ group $(G,\bone)$, where $\bone$ is the trivial $\ell$-orientation on $G$, is Kummerian if, and only if, the maximal abelian pro-$\ell$ quotient $G^{\ab}=G/G^\prime$ is torsion-free, and has the Bogomolov property if, and only if, it is Kummerian and if the closure of the commutator subgroup $G^\prime$ is a free pro-$\ell$ group.
+Bearing this fact in mind we say that the Kummerian (cf. \S \ref{ss:kummer}) oriented pro-$\ell$ group $(G,\theta)$ has the {\sl Bogomolov-Positselski property}, if $I_\theta(G)=\kernel(\pi^{\ab}_{G,\theta})$ is a free pro-$\ell$ group.
+E.g., the oriented pro-$\ell$ group $(G,\bone)$, where $\bone$ is the trivial $\ell$-orientation on $G$, is Kummerian if, and only if, the maximal abelian pro-$\ell$ quotient $G^{\ab}=G/G^\prime$ is a free abelian pro-$\ell$ group, and has the Bogomolov-Positselski property if, and only if, it is Kummerian and the closure of the commutator subgroup of $G$ is a free pro-$\ell$ group.

-The class of oriented pro-$\ell$ groups $\ET_\ell$ of {\sl elementary type} is the smallest class of oriented pro-$\ell$ groups containing $\Z_\ell$ with all its $\ell$-orientations, all Demushkin pro-$\ell$ groups with their natural $\ell$-orientation (cf. \cite[Prop.~5.2]{qw:cyclotomic}), which is closed with respect to free products in the category of oriented pro-$\ell$ groups and fibre products (cf. \S~\ref{ssec:ETC}).
-The Elementary Type Conjecture formulated by Ido Efrat in \cite{efrat:small} predicts that for every field $\K$ satisfying $|\K^\times/(\K^\times)^\ell|<\infty$ the oriented pro-$\ell$ group $(G_\K(\ell),\ttheta_{\K,\ell})$ must be of elementary type.
-The first main purpose of this paper is to establish the following theorem relating the Elementary Type Conjecture with the pro-$\ell$ version of Bogomolov's conjecture.
+The class of oriented pro-$\ell$ groups $\ET_\ell$ of {\sl elementary type} is the smallest class of oriented pro-$\ell$ groups containing $\Z_\ell$ with all its $\ell$-orientations, all Demushkin pro-$\ell$ groups with their natural $\ell$-orientation (cf. \cite[Proposition~5.2]{qw:cyclotomic}) and which is closed with respect to free products in the category of oriented pro-$\ell$ groups and fibre products (cf. \S~\ref{ssec:ETC}).
+The Elementary Type Conjecture formulated by Ido Efrat in \cite{efrat:small} predicts that for every field $\K$ containing an $\ell^{\mathrm{th}}$-root of unity (and also $\sqrt{-1}$ if $\ell=2$) satisfying $|\K^\times/(\K^\times)^\ell|<\infty$ the oriented pro-$\ell$ group $(G_\K(\ell),\ttheta_{\K,\ell})$ must be of elementary type.
+The first main purpose of this paper is to establish the following theorem relating the Elementary Type Conjecture with Conjecture~\ref{conj:bogo_intro}.